akashthedeveloper/150-Days-Web3-Full-Stack-Challenge/CSS/chapter 1/README.md

 The outline has another property called outline-offset which can also take negative values.

-- Typography: It is the way text is arranged and presented
+4. **Typography**: It is the way text is arranged and presented

+- It includes property like **text-ident, text-decoration, text-transform, text-align, text-shadow, line-height, letter-spacing, word-spacing, font-weight, font-style, font-family**

+5. **CSS Links**: